dhis2/dhis2-docs/src/developer/web-api/metadata.md

 The merge operation will transfer all of the metadata associations of the source org units over to the target org unit.
 This includes data sets, programs, org unit groups, category options, users, visualizations, maps and event reports.
 The operation will also transfer all event and tracker data, such as events, enrollments, ownership history, program ownership and tracked entities, over to the target org unit.

 The specified data value merge strategy defines how data values are handled.
 For strategy `LAST_UPDATED`, data values for all source org units are transferred over to the target org unit, and in situation where data values exist for the same parameters, the last updated or created data value will be used.
 This is done to avoid duplication of data.
-The specified data approval merge strategy defined how data approval records are handled, and follows the same logic as data values.
+For strategy `DISCARD`, data values are not transferred over to the target org unit, and simply deleted.
+The specified data approval merge strategy defines how data approval records are handled, and follows the same logic as data values.

 #### Validation